vidify/vidify/README.md

 You can calibrate the audiosync results with the option `--audiosync-calibration` or `audiosync_calibration`.
 By default it's -800 milliseconds, but it may depend on your hardware.

+*Note: if when using audiosync there's no sound, you might need to disable stream target device restore by editing the corresponing line in `/etc/pulse/default.pa` to `load-module module-stream-restore restore_device=false`.*

-*Note: if the audiosync module is seemingly doing nothing, or returning zero as the lag always, make sure that the sink being recorded is the one where the music is playing too.
+*Note 2: you should make sure that the sink being recorded is either `audiosync`, or the one where the music is playing.
 Here's an example on Pavucontrol (it's usually called 'Monitor of ...'):*

 ![pavucontrol](images/pavucontrol-audiosync.png)